 We have continued to respond to the requirements of our two regulators, the Prudential Regulation Authority, and the Financial Conduct Authority.
 While we are smaller than many financial services providers, we are proud to respond fully to changes in regulation, believing that adopting regulation in the right spirit is what our Members expect.
+The main focus over 2024 was the implementation of the regulator's Consumer Duty requirements.
+We welcome the principles of this initiative, but it is important that the regulators adopt appropriate proportionality in monitoring firms' adherence to this Duty.
 Each year the Board reviews its succession plan and is satisfied that it remains appropriate.

 After 71⁄2 years as Chief Executive, Stuart Tragheim stood down at the end of February 2024 to pursue a portfolio career.
-During his time with the Society, Stuart led a transformation in the Society's fortunes introducing a new brand, leading a complex IT transformation programme, overseeing the development of new products and re-focussing the Society on providing a first-class service to advisers and Members.
-He leaves behind a modern outward looking Friendly Society.
-Thank you, Stuart, for all you have achieved.
+During his time with the Society, Stuart led a transformation in the Society's fortunes introducing a new brand, leading a complex IT transformation programme, overseeing the development of new products and re-focussing the Society on providing a first-class service to Advisers and Members.
+After a robust interview process, we are very pleased to have appointed Ben Pears as Chief Executive Officer who brings with him valuable expertise and experience including the last 7 years in the mutual and friendly society sector.